debjit15005/wordcount/README.md

 # Wordcount
-My attempt at replicating the wc command in linux
+My attempt at replicating the wc command in linux </br>
+Inspired from coding challenges by John Cricket